Hearing loss — more than just turning up the volume

 Vision loss changes your parent's relationship with the world.
 The things that brought them joy might not anymore.
 The independence they had is diminished.
 The identity they had as someone who could do things independently shifts.
 All of this is grief, and it's worth acknowledging.

 Other older adults struggle more.
 They can't accept the change.
-They blame themselves for not seeing the eye doctor sooner, or for not managing their diabetes well enough, or for whatever they feel caused this.
 They feel defeated.
 They withdraw.

 The gift of vision loss that can be partially treated is that sometimes it does improve.
 Sometimes that cataract surgery brings vision back.
 Sometimes those glaucoma drops stop the loss and sight stabilizes.
-Sometimes the injections for wet AMD preserve vision that would otherwise have been lost.
+Sometimes the anti-VEGF injections for wet AMD preserve vision that would otherwise have been lost.
 Sometimes your parent gets better at adapting and realizes that they can still do more than they thought.
-Vision loss is not inevitably a one-way path downward.
-Sometimes there are moments of restoration or of surprising capability.